MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/Microsoft.Graph.Identity.Governance.md

 Represents access package objects.

 ### [Update-MgEntitlementManagementAccessPackageAssignmentApproval](Update-MgEntitlementManagementAccessPackageAssignmentApproval.md)
-Update the navigation property accessPackageAssignmentApprovals in identityGovernance
+Approval stages for assignment requests.

 ### [Update-MgEntitlementManagementAccessPackageAssignmentApprovalStage](Update-MgEntitlementManagementAccessPackageAssignmentApprovalStage.md)
-Used for the approvalStages property of approval settings in the requestApprovalSettings property of an access package assignment policy.
-Specifies the primary, fallback, and escalation approvers of each stage.
+A collection of stages in the approval decision.

 ### [Update-MgEntitlementManagementAccessPackageAssignmentPolicy](Update-MgEntitlementManagementAccessPackageAssignmentPolicy.md)
 Update the navigation property assignmentPolicies in identityGovernance